-The Philippine government has committed to accelerate the utilization of renewable energy resources in order to reduce harmful greenhouse gas emissions and achieve economic development while protecting the environment.
+The Philippine government has committed to accelerate the utilization of renewable energy resources to reduce harmful greenhouse gas emissions and achieve economic development while protecting the environment.
 As proof of this commitment, the Renewable Energy Act of 2008 (RE Law) gave incentives and privileges to support renewable energy development.
-In 2020, PERC received ₱628 million in incentives in the form of Feed-in-Tariff (FIT) and income tax holidays.

-Direct Economic Value Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach
+Direct Economic Value

+Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach

-In 2020, PERC generated \$2.36 billion of direct economic impact, of which 62.50% (\$1.48 billion) was distributed among suppliers, employees, providers of capital, government, and community investments/donations.
+In 2023, PERC generated ₱3.35 billion of direct economic impact, of which 57.06% (₱1.91 billion) was distributed among suppliers, employees, providers of capital, government, and community investments/donations.